bianchi-ed/discord.js-bot-model/README.md

 # Boten Anna (README.MD in construction)

-Boten Anna is a Discord Bot being developed using node.js in conjunction with discord.js and axios.
+Boten Anna is a Discord Bot Model being developed using node.js in conjunction with discord.js and axios.

 The first goal of this project is to study and gain hands-on experience in node.js development and web development in general.